AndersNKnudsen/ariot-skogvokterne/skogvokterne-dashboard/README.md

 This code is distributed with the MIT license.

-Open Layers code is licensed under the [2-Clause BSD]("https://tldrlegal.com/license/bsd-2-clause-license-(freebsd)").
+OpenLayers code is licensed under the [2-Clause BSD](https://tldrlegal.com/license/bsd-2-clause-license-(freebsd)).

 ## Getting started instructions